All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Hymenopterans (from that other game) are deleted from Giant Insects and Other Crawlies (ITL 94).

 Left-Hand Weapons (ITL 111) has removed text about main-gauche options and using two daggers in HTH.
-The use of two daggers in HTH is explictly denied in the Legacy Melee rulebook at page 13.
+The use of two daggers in HTH is explicitly denied in the Legacy Melee rulebook at page 13.

 Broken Ground (ITL 118) has the specific penalties for actions and movement replaced with general guidelines.
 However Darkness (ITL 119) still imposes a specific penalty for all broken ground.